Overview

 Cleveland Clinic Learner College of Medicine at Case Western Reserve

 The Neuropsychology Section was established as a formal patient care center within the Department of Psychiatry and Psychology at Cleveland Clinic in 1986 and moved to the Department of Neurology in 2019.
 The Cleveland Clinic's postdoctoral fellowship in adult clinical neuropsychology was established in 1993 and is a founding member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN; www.appcn.org).
-The Cleveland Clinic is an internationally known tertiary medical center and is consistently ranked as one of the nation’s best hospitals by U.S. News & World Report.
+Cleveland Clinic is a trusted healthcare leader.
+We're recognized in the U.S. and throughout the world for our expertise and care.

 The fellowship operates under the Section of Neuropsychology in the Department of Neurology.
 The Neuropsychology Section consists of 14 neuropsychologists (eight board-certified through the American Board of Clinical Neuropsychology), 13 psychometrists, two post-doctoral fellows, and practicum students.
 Faculty includes 11 adult providers, two pediatric, and one lifespan rehabilitation neuropsychologist.
 Throughout all aspects of clinical care, research, teaching, education, professionalism, and interactions, the division promotes racial and cultural equity and inclusion.